Why You Don’t Have Kids or Free Time

 Stick to It

 It should go without saying, but it’s so important I’m going to remind you.
 You’ve got to stick to your schedule.
 Changing your schedule when something comes up is fine.
 Cheating on your schedule is self-sabotage.
+Again, this can be especially difficult for people with ADHD or other disabilities.
+Find the method of reminding yourself that works for you.

 If you want to learn how to use free time wisely, you’ve got to trust me on this.
 Use a schedule, and stick to it.